packit/packit.dev/content/docs/fedora-releases-guide.md

 but it is visible across Fedora systems (like you can see in the following image) like a manually created Koji build and you can utilise [Fedora Notifications](https://apps.fedoraproject.org/notifications/about) to get informed about the builds.
+Also, you can configure a repository where should we open issues in case of errors during the job via [`issue_repository`](/docs/configuration#issue_repository) configuration key.

 ## Bodhi update job